GlobalStrategies/jsgrowup/README.md

 TESTING
 =======

-simple test script, not using any framework:
+simple test script using vows:
-`node tests.js`
+`node test.js`

 the included tests use example anthropometric data taken from demonstration data shipped with WHO's igrowup software.